Project-MONAI/model-zoo/models/retinalOCT_RPD_segmentation/docs/README.md

 ### DATASET PACKAGING
 Once you have the scans in PNG format, you can create a "dataset" in Detectron2 dictionary format for model consumption:
+* specify `extracted_dir`, the path to the directory where the PNG files are stored
 * set `create_dataset` to `True`
 * set `dataset_name` to the chosen name of your dataset